-Generally, the composition of our investments is such that rising interest rates increase our net income, while declining interest rates decrease net income.
-As of December 31, 2018, approximately 98.3% of our portfolio by carrying value earned a floating rate of interest.
-The remaining approximately 1.7% of our portfolio earns a fixed rate of interest.
-If interest rates were to decline, the value of these fixed-rate investments may increase and if interest rates were to increase, the value of these fixed-rate investments would not be affected by market interest rate fluctuations.
-The interest rates we pay under our repurchase agreements and securitized debt obligations are primarily floating rate.
+Generally, the composition of our investments is such that rising interest rates increase our net income, while declining interest rates will decrease net income.
+As of December 31, 2019, approximately 98.5% of our portfolio by carrying value earned a floating rate of interest.
+The remaining approximately 1.5% of our portfolio earned a fixed rate of interest.
+If interest rates were to decline, the value of these fixed-rate investments may increase and if interest rates were to increase, the value of these fixed-rate investments may fall; however, the interest income generated by these investments would not be affected by market interest rate fluctuations.
+The interest rates we pay under our current repurchase agreements and securitized debt obligations are primarily floating rate.
 Accordingly, our interest expense generally increases as interest rates increase and decreases as interest rates decrease.